 Homeless Heroes Day wouldn’t have been nearly as informative without our two wonderful speakers, Kem Hobbs (The Salvation Army of Atlanta) and Patricia Smith (Solomon's Temple).
 Kem and Patricia delivered talks about Trends in Homelessness and Mental Health and Homelessness, respectively, and took turns answering questions about some of the issues surrounding homelessness.

 Every event needs a cohesive bond, and ours was named Jordan Agolli.
 Thank you Jordanfor hosting Homeless Heroes Day and incorporating your experience, proactive thinking, and dedicated planning to ensure that the event ran smoothly and lived up to its potential.

-Finally, this event could not have happened without the support of Butch Goldi (QTS), Abby Johnson (QTS), Kate Tioaquen (QTS), Amanda Chapman (JOYN), Darrell Giannotti (USHA), Shannon Dempsey (USHA), Renate Reed (State Farm), and the entirely of TBP’s staff.
+Finally, this event could not have happened without the support of Butch Goldi (QTS), Abby Johnson (QTS), Kate Tioaquen (QTS), Amanda Chapman (JOYN), Darrell Giannotti (USHA), Shannon Dempsey (USHA), Renate Reed (State Farm), and the entirety of TBP’s staff.
 We extend a wholehearted thanks to each of you for the integral role you played in serving more than 1,000 people experiencing homelessness in Atlanta and serving our nation’s heroes on Veterans Day.